 Alaska Housing offers a variety of rental programs to accommodate the diverse housing needs of Alaskans and ensure that eligible low-income individuals and families have access to safe, quality, affordable rentals.

-- AHFC uses the term “family” throughout the application; a family can be one or more persons.
+- Alaska Housing uses the term family throughout the application; a family can be one or more persons.

 - Security deposits or other rental expenses are a family’s responsibility.

-- An AHFC representative can assist you if you have questions concerning your application.
+- An Alaska Housing representative can assist you if you have questions concerning your application.

 - If you would like more information on the Public Housing Division’s Reasonable Accommodation process, please visit our Fair Housing page.

-- If you need assistance with the application process, please contact your local AHFC office.
+- If you need assistance with the application process, please contact your local Alaska Housing office.

-Each AHFC office has specific items that are part of the application package.
+To receive rental assistance with Alaska Housing, you must complete an application and get on a waiting list.
+Each Alaska Housing office has specific items that are part of their application package.
 You can investigate each community's waiting list status and required package from our Waiting List Status page.

-These programs are not available directly through AFHC; families must apply through a referring agency.
-To find the referring agency in your community, please contact the local AHFC office.
+These programs are not available directly through Alaska Housing; families must apply through a referring agency.
+To find the referring agency in your community, please contact your local Alaska Housing office.